-The Risk Register is a risk management tool used for the assessment and documentation of risks associated with a legal entity.
+The Risk Register is a risk management tool used for the identification, assessment, documentation and mitigation of the key risks associated with the legal entity.

 BNYM Frankfurt Branch's risk register was prepared using risk data extrapolated from business risk and control self-assessments, audit reports, top risk reports, and consultation with business risk champions, business risk partners and executive management.
 It is owned by the Legal Entity Risk Officer and provides a high level view of the entity's risk exposure and assists in identifying the top risks for the entity.